CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/datasource-streaming/README.md

       profiles-example submit_job.py "{ \"payload\" : { \"config\" : \"/app/conf/spark-conf.json\" } }"
     ```
    NOTES:
-    * The `$CORTEX_TOKEN` environment variable is required by the Spark-submit wrapper, and needs to be a valid JWT token.
+    * The `$CORTEX_TOKEN` environment variable is required by the Spark-submit wrapper and needs to be a valid JWT token.
 You can generate this via: `cortex configure token`.
     * Port 4040 is forwarded from the container to expose the Spark UI (for debugging).
     * The first volume mount is sharing the [Spark-submit config file](./src/main/resources/conf/spark-conf.json).
     * The second volume mount shares the LocalCatalog contents and other local application resources.